MODAPS/LAADS Frequently Asked Questions

 rest of Aqua products will be included soon.
 LAADS also provide access to

-MODIS Airborne Simulator (MAS) data (via FTP only; not searchable), NPP
+MODIS Airborne Simulator (MAS) data (via HTTP only; not searchable), NPP

 VIIRS Level 1, Level 2, and Level 3 products, and ENVISAT MERIS Level 1B